 I grew up in Plymouth, Devon.
 See the lovely picture of a rainbow over the seafront…I think I took this just after a huge rainstorm on a day out for my mum’s 70th Birthday, its true what they say about how much it rains in the Westcountry, it’s also clearly true it’s very beautiful.

-Despite its beauty, I left the bustling metropolitan Plymouth and on my 19th Birthday to come to London to study Business.
+Despite its beauty, I left Plymouth on my 19th Birthday to come to London to study Business.
 I never really had much ambition except for wanting to moving to London whilst I was growing up, this could be because when I was at school Computer Science wasn’t really an option, possibly not.

 In 2001 I started working at the glorious Electric Ballroom in Camden.

 I always had, and always will have, a huge passion for music.
 I adore 1970’s Disco music and imagery, my favourite film is Saturday Night Fever and the first website I ever built is discomountain.com.

 Contrastingly I spend most of a standard day listening to urban music station Kiss Fm, but over and above all of this, I love rock and alternative music, working in a live music venue where so many bands I idolised had played was a dream come true.

 I moved swiftly from working in Camden to the London Astoria, home to many a legendary live rock concert and the incredible G-A-Y Night Club.
 I stayed at the Astoria until its closure in 2009, at which point I was 26 and working in a nightclub had changed from glamorous and exciting to exhausting, 26 can be quite old in the wrong setting!

 THE THEATRE INDUSTRY AND THE JOURNEY TO NOW

 After almost 10 years working in a live music venue, I discovered that my transferable skills were put to good use at Mountview Academy of Theatre Arts in Haringey, North London, running the academies Young Peoples and Community & Outreach Programme.